Drone Flight Demystified: How Does a Drone Work for Beginners?

 Who invented the drone?

-But, in 1951, his family moved to Israel where he grew up.
+Born in Baghdad in 1937, he grew up in Israel after his family moved there in 1951.
 There, he graduated from Technion – Israel Institute of Technology, as an aeronautical engineer.

 Abraham relocated to US, in the 70s, where he built “Albatross”—his first drone.